 Once you have defined a control point you can drop it on other areas of the picture, creating a group with the same settings.

 The Auto Mask detects borders using contrast detection (of colour or density).
 It has two concentric circles in the tool.
-The size can be adjusted in a pop up at bottom left.
+The size can be adjusted in a pop up at the bottom left.
 Simply brush the centre circle over the area you want to alter.
 Then as with the Control Point, choose the alterations you need.
 As an example, if I choose the horizon, I paint the centre of the tool at the edge of the skyline.
 It will detect the contrast and omit the land from the selection.
 This tool is not perfect, but it does a good job in the use case I’ve described.

 If I make a mistake with my Auto Mask or it doesn’t exactly get the edge I need, then I can use the eraser to delete the part of the mask that’s causing the problem.
-The pop up at bottom left offers size, feathering, flow and opacity.
+The pop up at the bottom left offers size, feathering, flow and opacity.

-This switch has the same function as the new mask button at bottom right – it closes the current live mask.
+This switch has the same function as the new mask button at the bottom right – it closes the current live mask.

 Rolls back changes you have just made.

-Brush applies corrections to an are you brush over.
+The brush applies corrections to an are you brush over.
 It offers size, feather, flow and opacity controls and sliders affecting various aspects of light, colour and detail.
 Excellent for reducing the impact of distractions.
 For example something metallic catching the sun can be desaturated so that it doesn’t catch the eye.

 That completes the local adjustment tools that are available from the palette.